RYA Training for Members

 “I would just like to say how enjoyable the course was, and your instruction exceptional.
 Thanks again for taking up your weekends to teach us – it was much appreciated.”

-RYA Dinghy Instructor Course
+RYA Dinghy Instructor (DI) Course

 Becoming a DI is extremely rewarding and allows you to develop your sailing in a whole new way.
-If it is something you would like to consider, then please contact Rich for more information.
+If it is something you would like to consider, please contact Dave for more information.

 If you want to gain some experience and see more training first hand before deciding whether being a DI is for you, there is the option of becoming an Assistant Instructor.